PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Virtana-notes/moving-Azure-vm-to-archive-storage.md

 It took 5.5 minutes to copy 127Gb.

-Only storage accounts that are configured for LRS, GRS, or RA-GRS support moving blobs to the archive tier.
+Only storage accounts that are configured for LRS, GRS, or RA-GRS Blob Storage and General Purpose V2 Accounts support moving blobs to the archive tier.
 The archive tier isn't supported for ZRS, GZRS, or RA-GZRS accounts.